German citizenship via the investment of... time and effort

 - family circumstances;

-- the EU Blue Card (a simplified way for highly-paid workers to obtain employment-based residency);
+- the EU Blue Card (as a simplified way for highly-paid workers to obtain employment-based residency);

 - holding permanent residency of another EU country;